DylanMoriarty/moriartynaps/app/_posts/0000-18-01-sweet-dreams.md

 {% include postimg.html imgsrc="posts/1-dreams/moon.png" class="post-image__first" %}

-There's no "new car smell" equivilant for new websites, and that's a bummer.
+There's no "new car smell" equivalent for new websites, and that's a bummer.

 Instead, there's nothing in the air but cautious optimism.
 Sure, it's empty now– but oh boy!
 What it could be!